-This condition is caused by a virus called HTLV-1.
+This condition results from a virus called HTLV-1.
 It can make your brain and spinal cord swell, which causes the symptoms of the disease.
 Not everyone who has the virus will get HAM.
-Some people also can carry HTLV-1 but have no symptoms.
+Some people also carry HTLV-1 but have no symptoms.

-People who get HAM usually live near the equator.
+People with HAM usually live near the equator.
 You get it by coming into contact with blood or other body fluids of someone who has the disease.
-It’s not usually fatal, but you can die from it.
-Many people can live with the disease for decades.
+It isn’t usually fatal, but it can be.
+You might can live with the disease for decades.

-- Weakness in the legs that gets worse over time
+- Weakness in your legs that gets worse over time

 - Numbness or tingling